LittleD3092/My-Vault/1. Archived/Thermodynamics/Radiation.md

-標籤: #Thermodynamics
+標籤: #Thermodynamics #heat-transfer

 ---

-輻射
+- 輻射
-transfer of heat due to electromagnetic waves
+- transfer of heat due to electromagnetic waves
+- All surfaces of finite temperature emit energy in this form.

 # Law of Transfer